abhikbanerjee/kubernetes_teach_git/k8s_service_discovery/service-discovery.md

 ```
 Note that the IP address 172.17.0.5 above is the cluster-internal IP address of the jump pod.

-To access a service that is deployed in a different namespace than the one you’re accessing it from, use a FQDN in the form $SVC.$NAMESPACE.svc.cluster.local.
+To access a service that is deployed in a different namespace than the one you’re accessing it from, use a FQDN in the form $SVC.$NAMESPACE.svc.cluster.local. (svc.cluster.local may not work for the current cluster setup, its more for AWS single node cluster setup)

 Let’s see how that works by creating: